jalextowle/sol-cover-util/README.md

-# sol-cover-util
+# Solidity Code Coverage Analyzer

-Solidity Code Coverage Tool
+This analyzer will use the modified `ganache-cli` codebase at: https://github/jalextowle/ganache-cli.